-A follow-up monitoring program for little brown myotis and northern myotis will be implemented during construction, operations and closure to comply with DS Condition 8.22 and to address EAC Condition 23h (requirement of a subcomponent plan for bats) and recommendations from ECCC made on February 28, 2022, to determine:
+A follow-up monitoring program for little brown myotis and northern myotis will be implemented during Construction, Operations, and Closure to comply with DS Condition 8.22 and to address EAC Condition 23.h (requirement of a subcomponent plan for bats) and recommendations from ECCC made on February 28, 2022, to determine:

-- 1. Distribution and identity of bat species within the study area, including use of areas surrounding identified hibernacula and roosts (EAC 23h, DS 8.22); and - 2.
+- 1. Distribution and identity of bat species within the study area, including use of areas surrounding identified hibernacula and roosts (EAC Condition 23.h, DS 8.22); - 2.
 Monitor bats in the area surrounding the Project area using the NABAT program; and - 3.
 Conduct a study on bat habitat use that will be designed during 2022.